 Treatment for PCOS depends on what symptoms you get, and whether or not you want to get pregnant.

 If you are having trouble getting pregnant, there are fertility treatments that may help.
-Ask for our leaflet, Fertility problems: what treatments work? for more information about this.
+See our leaflet, Fertility problems: what treatments work? for more information.

 Losing weight